futursolo/futurefinity/README.md

 # futurefinity
-A Fantasy Python Web Framework, using asyncio and aiohttp, inspired by Tornado and Flask.
+A Fantasy Python Web Framework, using asyncio, inspired by Tornado and Flask.